WGS-TB/MLST/README.md

 ## Instructions to run the pipeline
-1) The required scripts and files are in `pipeline` folder (except for sample reads as the files are big).
+1) The required scripts and files are in `pipeline` folder in `BorreliaPipeline` folder (except for sample reads as the files are big).

-2) Run `python download_samples.py [-h] [-c CMD]` to download the samples' reads (downloaded samples are based on the SRR_Acc_List.txt). `download_samples.py` has an optional argument `-c`, which sets the path for `fastq-dump` command needed to download the reads for Borrelia samples.
+2) Run `python download_samples.py [-h] [-c CMD]` in the `pipeline` folder to download the samples' reads (downloaded samples are based on the SRR_Acc_List.txt). `download_samples.py` has an optional argument `-c`, which sets the path for `fastq-dump` command needed to download the reads for Borrelia samples.
 By default, it assumes `fastq-dump` is in your bin folder.
 After running this script, it will create a `data` folder which contains folders for each sample.

 3) Since we are using Bowtie to map the sample reads, we run `python mapSamples.py [-h] [-c NUMOFCORES] [-b BOWTIE] [-s SAMTOOLS]` to map the sample reads. `-c` specifies the number of core for running Bowtie, default is 4. `-b` specifies the path to the folder containing two commands `bowtie` and `bowtie-build`, default assumes these two commands are in the user's bin folder. `-s` specifies the path of `samtools`, default assumes the command is in user's bin folder.
 It will be easier to understand with a working example: `python mapSamples.py -c 2 -b ../bowtieFolder/ -s ../../samtools`, for example.
 The script will create a `variantsAndProp` folder containing a folder for each sample, where each of these folder contains a list of `sampleX_geneY_paired_reads.txt` text files, in which the text file contains information needed for our first stage ILP pipeline.
 These information are extracted from `.sam` file.